Rosco McGlashan: Early Years & Racing Career

-Rosco left his home and school at the age of twelve to pursue his racing career.
+McGlashan left his home and school at the age of twelve to pursue his racing career.
 His first competitive drive was in a Pro-Stock drag car at Surfers Paradise drag strip, when the professional driver failed to show up.
 Rosco bettered the professional drivers' best quarter-mile time.
 He was the nominated driver from then on.

 Krazy Horse

 This was a drag bike with a V8 engine from a Pro Stock drag car.
-It was originally built by Wally Pushkey and his team and ridden by Wally.
+It was originally built by Wally Pushkey and his team and ridden by Pushkey as well.
 It had a 292 cu. in.
-Ford V8, with direct drive (no clutch) and Wally and Rosco would rev it up to 5,000 rpm and rock it off a stand and Krazy Horse would leave rubber up the whole quarter-mile.
-Rosco's best time was 9.1 seconds at 170 mph (275 km/h).
+Ford V8, with direct drive (no clutch) and Pushkey and McGlashan would rev it up to 5,000 rpm and rock it off a stand and Krazy Horse would leave rubber up the whole quarter-mile.
+McGlashan's best time was 9.1 seconds at 170 mph (275 km/h).

 Rocket Bike

-Rosco built a hydrogen peroxide rocket bike in 1979/1980.
+McGlashan built a hydrogen peroxide rocket bike in 1979/1980.
 It was never sanctioned to race and was banned by ANDRA, for being too dangerous.